BBBase-EHeresy-PPPub/PPPub/docs/scenarios/defence_of_the_north.md

 Muzgúr and the Orc Shaman gain the following additional Magical Power:

-*DECAY*
-Range: 6"
-Casting Value: 4+
+*DECAY (DURATION: INSTANT)*

-This Magical Power may only target the Mallorn tree.
+This Magical Power may only target the Mallorn tree, has a range of 6" and is cast on a 4+.
 The Mallorn tree suffers a Wound.
-Additionally, its Defence characteristic is reduced by 1 for the remainder of the game.
+Additionally, it reduces its Defence characteristic by 1 for the remainder of the game.

 Additionally, both Muzgúr and the Orc Shaman gain a free Will point per turn, which can only be used to cast the Decay Magical Power.